- You are within a multi-part section. We make it easier to find what you need by showing you how the content is structured.

 - An altered experience of time

-From his research into awakening experiences, Steve Taylor came to categorize them along a continuum of intensity:
+Steve Taylor categorizes awakening experiences along a continuum of intensity:

 In the most basic kind of awakening experience, our normal “shadowy” vision of the world is transformed and we gain something of the intense vision of the world of children and some indigenous peoples.
 It’s as if a new dimension of reality is added, as if the world switches from monochrome to colour… At roughly a medium intensity… we become aware of the presence of a spirit-force in the world, pervading all things and the spaces between things.
 We realize that it’s this spirit-force that… is the source of the harmony and the radiance we can see everywhere.– Waking from Sleep